JackLawhorn/Heavens-Above-Gardens-Below/Posts/Clan Wolfstepper.md

 > For more, see [[Argent Ghetto]].

 Though Clan Wolfstepper is most remembered for the [[Silver Wolves]] and the treacherous [[New Silver Age]] they became, they represent a sizable portion of the human population after millennia of intermixing with the other [[human clans]].
 Throughout the [[Later Crisis of Hubris#Death of cland culture|decline of cland culture]] throughout the [[Later Crisis of Hubris]], Clan Wolfstepper was the most prominent human clan to retain their community and culture.
-With the [[fall of the Silver Wolves]], the [[House of the Sun]] and the rest of humanity greatly persecuted all hailing from this heritage in lieu of punishing the New Silver Age themselves.
+With the [[Fall of the Silver Wolves]], the [[House of the Sun]] and the rest of humanity greatly persecuted all hailing from this heritage in lieu of punishing the New Silver Age themselves.

 As of the [[Early Renascence period]], the vast majority of Clan Wolfstepper's population lives within the [[Argent Ghetto]] in [[Omphalos, the City of Gardens]].
 There, they are under the watchful eye of the [[Jurisweard]] and are not able to freely leave their ghetto.